What is FEE-HELP?

 The CAN will include details of the units of study covered by FEE-HELP and the amount of FEE-HELP assistance that you will receive.

 Please view this sample CAN for your reference.

-When the FEE-HELP team receives the CAN Review Request, they will review the request and re-issue the CAN if they determine that the original CAN was incorrect.
-Top of page
+When the FEE-HELP team receives the CAN review request, they will review the request and re-issue the CAN if they determine that the original CAN was incorrect.

 Schedule of FEE-HELP Tuition Fees

-FEE-HELP related policies and procedures cover fair treatment, personal information, academic grievances, student complaint resolution and refunds/re-credits.
+FEE-HELP related policies and procedures cover fair treatment, personal information, academic grievance, student complaint resolution and refunds/re-credits.

 If you require further information, please email email@example.com.